Figma Integration: From Embeds to a Real Design Model

 What we were trying to solve

-Knapsack already had a way to bring Figma into documentation: teams could create iframe embeds of frames, prototypes, and components.
-It worked, but it created as many problems as it solved.
-Iframes were heavy, didn't behave well inside structured documentation pages, and had no awareness of what they were embedding.
-A frame was just a URL — no concept of what component it represented or where it sat in the file.
+Knapsack already had a way to bring Figma into docs: iframe embeds of frames, prototypes, and components.
+It worked, but created its own problems.
+Iframes were heavy, behaved poorly inside structured docs, and had no awareness of what they embedded.
+A frame was just a URL, with no concept of what component it represented or where it sat in the file.

 02 — My Role & Team